jackipbore/airbnb-clone-project/README.md

 7. Admin Dashboard
 Admins have access to manage users, properties, bookings, and payments.
 It provides visibility and control over platform activity and content moderation.
+# API Security
+1. Authentication
+All users must authenticate using secure methods such as JWT (JSON Web Tokens) or OAuth before accessing protected endpoints.
+This ensures that only verified users can interact with sensitive parts of the application, such as managing bookings or payments.

+2. Authorization
+Role-based access control (RBAC) will be enforced to restrict actions based on user roles (e.g., only hosts can create properties, only admins can delete users).
+This prevents unauthorized actions and maintains system integrity.

+3. Rate Limiting
+To prevent abuse such as brute-force attacks or DDoS attempts, rate limiting will be applied to API requests.
+This ensures fair usage and protects backend resources.

+4. Data Validation & Sanitization
+All input data will be validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
+This helps safeguard both the server and other users.

+5. HTTPS Enforcement
+All API traffic will be served over HTTPS to encrypt data in transit.
+This protects sensitive information like login credentials and payment details from eavesdropping or interception.

+Why Security Matters
+Protecting User Data: Ensures personal and financial information is secure.

+Securing Transactions: Maintains the integrity and trust of the booking and payment system.

+Maintaining Platform Trust: Strong security prevents unauthorized access and builds confidence among users and partners.